Populist Polish president faces tough re-election challenge

 At his speech in Bialystock, Duda promised to keep improving the living standards of Poles until their nation catches up with Western Europe.

-“I want a Poland which knows how to protect the weakest,” Duda told the crowd, then was greeted with chants of “Andrzej Duda! and “Long Live Poland!”
+“I want a Poland which knows how to protect the weakest,” Duda told the crowd, and was greeted with chants of “Andrzej Duda! and “Long Live Poland!”